Privileged Access Management Integration

 Note:

-If you would like to re-create the credential mapping, you can use the emcli delete_cred_mapping
+If you want to re-create the credential mapping, you can use the emcli delete_cred_mapping

 command and then execute the emcli store_cred_mapping